Irvsp: to obtain irreducible representations of electronic states in the VASP: Methods

 The SGOs acting on the states $\phi_{\alpha \mathbf{k}}^{\mu}(\br)$ are given below:

 Thus, Eq.~(\ref{eq:mat}) is written as:

 In a matrix format,

 Based on the above derivations, the code has been extended to the TB basis.
 The sister program is called \pgmb.
-Users must provide two files: $case\_hr.dat$ and $tbbox.in$.
-The file called $case\_hr.dat$, containing the TB parameters, may be generated by the software Wannier90~\cite{wannier90rmp,mostofi2014updated} with symmetrization~\cite{WU2017,yue2018symmhr,gresch2018automated}, or generated by users with a toy TB model, or generated from Slater-Koster method~\cite{sk1954} or discretization of $k\cdot p$ model onto a lattice~\cite{kpmethod}.
-The other file $tbbox.in$ is the master input file for \pgmb.
-It should be given consistently with the TB parameters in $case\_hr.dat$.
-An example of $tbbox.in$ is given for Bi$_2$Se$_3$ in the Appendix.
+To run \pgmb, users must provide two files: {\ttfamily case\_hr.dat} and {\ttfamily tbbox.in}.
+The file called {\ttfamily case\_hr.dat}, containing the TB parameters, may be generated by the software Wannier90~\cite{wannier90rmp,mostofi2014updated} with symmetrization~\cite{WU2017,yue2018symmhr,gresch2018automated}, or generated by users with a toy TB model, or generated from Slater-Koster method~\cite{sk1954} or discretization of $k\cdot p$ model onto a lattice~\cite{kpmethod}.
+The other file {\ttfamily tbbox.in} is the master input file for \pgmb.
+It should be given consistently with the TB parameters in {\ttfamily case\_hr.dat}.
+The {\ttfamily tbbox.in} for Bi$_2$Se$_3$ is given in Appendix~\ref{sup:1}.
+In addition, the example of electronic TB Hamiltonian for Bi$_2$Se$_3$ and the example of phononic TB Hamiltonian for CoSi are included in the archive {\ttfamily src\_ir2tb\_v2.tar.gz}.